spiffe/helm-charts-hardened/examples/tornjak/README.md

 --values examples/tornjak/values-ingress.yaml \
 ```

-When running on Openshift in some environments like IBM Cloud,
-you might need to also add the following configurations:
+When running on Openshift in some environments like IBM Cloud, you may need to add the following configurations:

 ```shell
 --values examples/openshift/values-ibm-cloud.yaml